Logo

 The growing anti-immigrant sentiment in our country since 9/11 did not happen because people suddenly wanted to become cruel and heartless.
 It began because people started believing a lie about who we Latinos are, both documented and undocumented.

 This is why immigration is a defining issue that is about us—all of us Latinos—and about how we will shape the future of our church and our country.
-There is a saying in Spanish, "La mentira nos trae la muerte."
+There is a saying in Spanish, “La mentira nos trae la muerte.
 Lies bring death.

 The lie is that immigrants, and by association all of us Latinos, are disposable as human beings and not worthy of human dignity and respect.
 And this lie is killing us.

-An immigrant recently told me, "I've been sacrificing myself for my family, but in this country I am worth nothing."
-Latinos and immigrants encounter racism, resentment, and extreme hostilities against them, and they masquerade as patriotism and now also as national security.
+An immigrant recently told me, “I’ve been sacrificing myself for my family, but in this country I am worth nothing.”
+Latinos and immigrants encounter racism, resentment, and extreme hostilities against them, and these masquerade as patriotism and now also as national security.

 By now we are familiar with the countless problems immigrants endure as a result of this lie: an increase in border deaths to more than 400 a year; raids, arrests, and deportations separating families; a backlog in family reunification and visa requests; militarization of the border; sexual exploitation of women immigrants traveling north; abuses in detention centers.